jobcloud/Sylius/docs/book/products/product_reviews.rst

 Product Reviews
 ===============

-Product Reviews are a marketing tool that let your customers give opinions about the products they buy in your shop.
+Product Reviews are a marketing tool that let your customers give opinions about the products they bought in your shop.
-They have a ``rating`` and ``comment``.
+They have a ``rating`` and a ``comment``.

 Rating
 ------